course-details-portlet

 Learning outcome

-The module (mandatory for doctoral students in the programme) is intended to provide additional insights into the information security domain for doctoral students in Information Security beyond their immediate area of specialisation.To this end two areas of information security that are distinct from the candidate's specialisation are to be identified, where the two areas should normally also not overlap.
+The module (strongly recommended for doctoral students in the programme) is intended to provide additional insights into the information security domain for doctoral students in Information Security beyond their immediate area of specialisation.To this end two areas of information security that are distinct from the candidate's specialisation are to be identified, where the two areas should normally also not overlap.
 For each area (including but not limited to those identified below), a sub-area is to be chosen, and primary and secondary literature to be studied to elaborate a seminar paper.
 In one of the areas, the sub-area chosen should be such that a reasonable overview of the state of the art in the research specialisation can be achieved and described, whilst a second area may follow a somewhat wider remit and rely more on secondary literature.
 The results will be a synopsis and survey of the two respective sub-areas, combined with individual perspective and reflection by the candidate.

 Skills: On concluding the module, candidates -can identify relevant primary and secondary research literature in the respective areas chosen by the candidate, forming an insight into the state of the art in an unfamiliar area -can synthesise the state of the art and articulate key research problems and methods in the respective areas chosen by the candidate -are able to evaluate the merits and contributions of research articles in the respective areas chosen by the candidate